 Shutterfly also has more stickers than Mixbook.
 They’re a great way to customize and personalize your photo book.
 And both sites have a fun selection you can play with.
 They have hearts, stars, and cars.
 They have clip art of anything your family or friends are into.

 You can also add text on both.
-Both allow you to type, so you can add any text you like.
+And both allow you to type, so you can add any text you like.
 But Mixbook offers an easier experience when adding text.

 Once your photos are on the page, both websites allow you to edit your images.
 Shutterfly offers a limited selection of editing options.
 Apart from crop and rotate, you basically have five or six filters you can apply.